 BJ – It is not on the officially unofficial GEN CON 50 preview from Board Game Geek as available for demo — but — with a Kickstarter coming on October 24, you have to think the Nauvoo guys will have a demo copy somewhere around, right?
 I am really becoming a fan of the art of Ian O’Toole, so I am hoping to at least see a pre-production copy and talk with Brett and Seth about the game.

-Check back tomorrow for more hot games, plus a few more games that are only available for demo at GEN CON 50.
+Check here on the blog for our final post with even more hot games, plus a few more games that are only available for demo at GEN CON 50.
 Tell us what you think by hitting us on Twitter or on Facebook.

 Until next time, Laissez les bon temps rouler!